Suit seeks benefits for clients of disgraced Kentucky lawyer

 A federal appeals court decision in November restored benefits for about 300 of Conn’s former clients.
 The 6th Circuit U.S. Court of Appeals ruled that the Social Security Administration used an unconstitutional process to revoke benefits for hundreds of Conn’s former clients.
 The Social Security Administration asked the court for a rehearing.
 In March, the court denied that motion.

-The month of a federal ruling was corrected to November from a previous version.
+The month of a federal ruling was corrected to November from a previous version of this story.